JincorTech/frontend-contracts/README.md

   * /sagas/ - redux sagas grouped by section of the store and root saga
   * /utils/ - utilities for different tasks such as creating actions, validators etc.

-## Components and Containers
+## Refactoring

-For now some of the project containers contains presentational logic such as templates construction.
+  * For now some of the project containers contains presentational logic such as templates construction.
 These parts could be refactored to replace presentaional logic to the separate components.
+  * It's would be good to change a custom solution in the containers/employmentAgreement/CreateContractForm to the redux-form.

 ---------------------------